ameeralwafiq/Case-Study-Report-Sab-a/README.md

 CWE ID : 829

 #### Identification
 JavaScript Library or JS Library is a collection of pre-written JavaScript codes that can be easily integrated with application projects.
+This re-writing of code and recognizing that certain JS functions need to be implemented multiple times led to the development of JavaScript libraries and frameworks.
 These libraries can provide a variety of benefits such as performance improvement, cross-browser compatibility and best practices to follow the latest development trends.

 The Vulnerable JS Library is a common security issue that occurs when a web application uses outdated or unpatched JavaScript libraries.
 The users cannot ignore the updates as using a library with missing security patches can make the web application easily exploited.

 Moreover, the use of third-party JavaScript libraries can introduce a range of DOM-based vulnerabilities, including some that can be used to hijack user accounts like DOM-based XSS vulnerability.
 Furthermore, common JavaScript libraries typically have a lot of users taking care of them.
 This means that bugs are quickly identified and patched upstream, resulting in a steady stream of security updates that need to be applied.
 Some library vulnerabilities expose every application that imports the library, but others only affect applications that use certain library features.

 #### Evaluation
+This is the result for the Vulnerable JS Library which gives 27 alerts:

+- Risk: Medium
+- Confidence: Medium
+- CWE ID: 829
+- Source: Passive (10003 - Vulnerable JS Library (Powered by Retire.js))

-For this case study web application, it has a CWE-829 vulnerability, which is caused by the improper validation of user input that is used to import, require, or include executable functionality (such as a library) from a source outside of the intended control sphere, allowing an attacker to inject malicious code and potentially execute it on the affected system.
+For this case study's web application, it has a CWE-829 vulnerability, which is caused by the improper validation of user input that is used to import, require, or include executable functionality (such as a library) from a source outside of the intended control sphere, allowing an attacker to inject malicious code and potentially execute it on the affected system.

-The risk for the Vulnerable JS Library is this web application is determined as 'Medium'
+Furthermore, the risk for the Vulnerable JS Library is this web application is determined as 'Medium' with a confidence of also 'Medium'.

 #### Mitigation
 The developers are advised to upgrade to the latest version of the respective JavaScript Library to ensure they are up-to-date and secure.
 They also need to ensure that a patch-management strategy takes place and executed, to ensure that security updates are promptly applied to all third-party libraries in the web application.